silvia1993/DomainToText_AMLProject/README.md

 1. The models trained on each source domain from this link:

-    Then, you have to put them into
+    Then, you have to put the "outputs" folder into

     ```
     /DomainToText_AMLProject/